iocafe/iocafe-doc/source/introduction/mechanics/190502-devices-memblocks-connections.rst

 Device name and number
 **********************
 Device name and device number make an device identifier which is unique within a control system.
 Device name describes IO board functionality, so two devices with name “gina”, etc are assumed identical.
 The device name must be a short string with only upper case characters ‘A’ - ‘Z’.
-Since one control system may have multiple same kind of IO deviced, these are separated by device number.
-Usually 1 if first device… The device name is typically hard coded in device software and device number (if needed) either set by jumpers or stored in EEPROM.
-The devices can be also automatically enumerated, if specific device number is not needed.
+Since one control system may have multiple same kind of IO devices, these are separated by device number.
+Usually 1 if first device… The device name is typically hard coded in device software and device number (if needed) either set by jumpers or stored in persistent memory.
+The devices can be also automatically enumerated, for example user interface modules or game clients do not need a specific device number.

 Who connects and who listens for connections?
 *********************************************